 After you're done soaking up the views, head northeast along the edge of the woods to the right, and pick up the trail again heading downhill.
 This is the continuation of the loop, and it heads in a generally southeastern direction.

 Near the end of the hike, a large, once-attractive campsite opens up to your right.
-(Dying and falling hemlocks will make this a bit undesirable for a while).
-But this is a great place to relax by the river at the end of a great hike.
-Finish by crossing the last bridge over Cedar Rock Creek and you'll end back at the far end of the Pisgah Center for Wildlife Education parking lot, and your vehicle.
+(Dying and falling hemlocks will make this on a bit less than ideal for a while).
+It's also a great spot to relax by the river at the end of a great hike.

 Download GPS Data